-If the supply gas pressure to the water heater is not between the required minimum and maximum values given in Table 5 (page 17) adjust the supply gas regulator as necessary.
-Adjust the supply gas regulator(s) per the regulator manufacturer's instructions to achieve the required "static" and "dynamic" supply gas pressure.
+If the supply gas pressure to the water heater is not between the required minimum and maximum values given in Table 5 (page 16)adjust the supply gas regulator as necessary.
+Adjust the supply gas regulator(s) per the regulator manufacturer's instructions to achieve the required "static" supply gas pressure.
+The dynamic pressure will be directly proportional to the static pressure.